stevemanavalan/IRTEX/README.md

 These notebooks contains call to mpegfeatures.jar for feature extraction and when using these python notebooks there is no need to run the mpegfeatures.jar file seperately for feature extraction.

 Apart from notebooks there are also Python runnable files which can be run from command prompt.
+For this keep the mpegfeatures.jar and AnotherPython.py runnable python files in the same directory.

 The command for ruuning these python files are :
   ### To Extract complete dataset features :